 There are four main things we need to cover:

 Which Food Is Best?

-Changing the diet can make a massive difference for these felines.
+Changing the diet and finding a good diabetic specific cat food can make a massive difference for these felines.
 They need to eat a diet that is low in carbohydrates and high in protein.
 There are commercial diets that have been designed and balanced specifically for diabetic cats.
 These are a really good choice because not only are they convenient, but their caloric content is pretty consistent, and this is so crucially important for managing the diabetic cat.

 Some cats might not fancy commercial food, fair enough, and for these fussy felines a home cooked diet may be best.
 In these cases an appropriate, balanced and complete diet needs to be worked out with your vet.

 Do I Have to Give my Cat Injections?

 For most cats with diabetes, injections of insulin morning and night is the best treatment option.
 Occasionally cats will not need it if managing their obesity or withdrawing a drug that was causing problems sorts out their glucose intolerance, but this is not really that common.